openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Dynamic Credential Request

 This step is OPTIONAL.
 After receiving an Authorization Request from the Client, the Credential Issuer MAY use this step to obtain additional Credentials from the End-User required to proceed with the authorization of the Credential issuance.
 The Credential Issuer MAY obtain a Credential and utilize it to identify the End-User before issuing an additional Credential.
-For a use case, see (#use-case-5).
+For such a use case, see (#use-case-5).

 It is RECOMMENDED that the Credential Issuer use [@OpenID4VP] to dynamically request presentation of additional Credentials.
 From a protocol perspective, the Credential Issuer then acts as a verifier and sends a presentation request to the Wallet.
-The Client SHOULD have these Credentials obtained prior to starting a transaction with this Credential Issuer.
+The Client SHOULD obtain these Credentials prior to starting a transaction with this Credential Issuer.

-To enable dynamic callbacks of the Credential Issuer to the End-User's Wallet, the Wallet MAY provide additional parameters `wallet_issuer` and `user_hint` defined in the Authorization Request section of this specification.
+To enable dynamic callbacks of the Credential Issuer to the End-User's Wallet, the Wallet MAY provide the additional parameters `wallet_issuer` and `user_hint` defined in (#additional_request_parameters).

-For non-normative examples of request and response, see Section 11.6 in [@OpenID4VP].
+For non-normative examples of the request and response, see Sections 5 and 6 in [@OpenID4VP].

-Note to the editors: We need to sort out Credential Issuer's `client_id` with the Wallet and potentially add an example with `wallet_issuer` and `user_hint`.
+Note to the editors: We need to sort out the Credential Issuer's `client_id` with the Wallet and potentially add an example with `wallet_issuer` and `user_hint`.

 ## Successful Authorization Response {#authorization_response}